Munch-Z/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-REsponsive protfolio using bootstrap + some plain CSS.
+Responsive protfolio using bootstrap + some plain CSS.